March 2025 Self-Storage Update: UK & Europe

 BELGIUM

 Belgium’s self-storage market remains stable, with prices holding steady over the past year.
-While nearly half the market consists of smaller independent operators, limited new supply has sustained price stability.
+While nearly half the market is made up of smaller independent operators, limited new supply has sustained price stability.
 However, if development accelerates, competitive pressures could impact pricing dynamics.

 POLAND

-Poland remains one of Europe’s most underpenetrated self-storage markets, drawing increasing investor interest as large operators expand their presence.
-With growing urbanization and rising consumer awareness, demand is accelerating, prompting at least 11 new development projects that will add over 19,000 square meters of new supply.
+Poland remains one of Europe’s most underpenetrated self-storage markets, attracting heightened investor interest as major operators expand their footprint.
+With supply per capita still remarkably low, the market’s untapped potential presents a compelling opportunity for long-term growth and strategic expansion.
+Growing urbanization, the rise of e-commerce, and increasing consumer awareness drive demand, prompting at least 11 new development projects that will add over 19,000 square meters to current supply.

 While price movements vary across markets, supply growth, urbanization trends, and macroeconomic factors continue to influence pricing dynamics.
 Despite headwinds from inflation and interest rate uncertainty, demand fundamentals remain strong in core and emerging markets alike.

 Investor confidence in European self-storage remains strong, with major acquisitions and expansion efforts accelerating across both mature and high-growth markets.
-Despite macroeconomic uncertainties, institutional investors continue targeting underpenetrated regions, betting on long-term demand fundamentals and the sector’s resilience as an alternative real estate asset.
+Amid macroeconomic uncertainties, institutional investors continue targeting underpenetrated regions, drawn by the sector’s resilience and enduring demand fundamentals.

-Western and Southern Europe are seeing a surge in investment, with Safestore expanding into Italy through a joint venture with Nuveen Real Estate, acquiring Easybox, the country’s second-largest operator.
+Western and Southern Europe are seeing a surge in investment, exemplified by Safestore ‘s expansion into Italy through a joint venture with Nuveen Real Estate, acquiring Easybox, the country’s second-largest operator.
 In Sweden, Heitman’s majority stake acquisition in Servistore highlights the market’s significant growth potential amid limited supply (0.07 SQM per capita).
 Meanwhile, Poland, Belgium, and the Netherlands continue to attract new developments and institutional capital, cementing their status as key growth markets.

 While rising construction costs and regulatory hurdles in cities like London and Paris pose challenges, investors are adapting by expanding into underserved markets, developing specialty storage solutions, and improving operational efficiencies.
-Market consolidation, automation, and strategic asset development will shape the next phase of European self-storage growth.
+Market consolidation, automation, and strategic asset development will shape the next phase of European self-storage growth, ensuring its position as a resilient and competitive real estate sector.

 StorTrack is the leading provider of self-storage market data and insights, enabling operators, investors, and developers to make informed, data-driven decisions.
 Since 2014, StorTrack has delivered accurate, actionable market analytics to self-storage professionals worldwide.

-With coverage spanning over 4,500 facilities in the UK and more than 8,000 across 23 European countries, StorTrack offers access to market trends, rate data, and development insights.
-Stortrack’s tools, including the Explorer platform, custom reports, and API, provide clarity on market feasibility, competitor pricing, and demand trends, helping self-storage professionals stay ahead in a rapidly evolving industry.
+With coverage spanning over 4,700 facilities in the UK and more than 8,000 across 23 European countries, StorTrack offers access to market trends, rate data, and development insights.
+StorTrack’s tools, including the Explorer platform, custom reports, and API, provide clarity on market feasibility, competitor pricing, and demand trends, helping self-storage professionals stay ahead in a rapidly evolving industry.

 Whether you’re optimising pricing strategies, assessing market opportunities, or expanding your portfolio, StorTrack is your trusted partner for success in the self-storage sector in Europe and beyond.